blaze verb [intransitive]

 blaze a trail

-6 if something is blazed across a newspaper etc, it is written in a way that everyone will notice :
+an innovative young company that has blazed a trail for others to follow6 if something is blazed across a newspaper etc, it is written in a way that everyone will notice :

 News of their divorce was blazed across all the tabloids.